While my theological epistemology is multifaceted and nuanced, I will outline a brief account of how I form theology.

 2. Truth has come close, therefore we subjective humans can know truth, though in humility and appropriate confidence

 I begin with the well-argued assumption that the four biographical accounts of Jesus’ life—the Gospels—are trustworthy as collected eyewitness testimonies.
 This does not mean that the Gospels function like modern video recordings; ancient biographies do not work that way.
-Instead, they are carefully collected accounts, compiled to tell the story of Jesus, with each one addressing a particular audience.
+Instead, they are carefully collected and curated memories of true events, compiled to tell the story of Jesus, with each one addressing a particular audience.
 This explains why each Gospel has its own “flavour,” a unique arrangement of events, and slight variations in details.
 However, the core events remain consistent, providing us with a reliable portrayal of Jesus’ personality, actions, and message.
 These accounts give us a window into what Jesus believed about the world, ethics, and the good life.
 Nonetheless, there is a degree of humility in this approach, as we are working with secondhand knowledge.
-When we speak of Jesus — who is the embodiment of truth — we do so as one who trust that the Gospel writers, who recorded His words and actions, are closer to the truth than what we are from our vantage point, 2000 years later.
+When we speak of Jesus — who is the embodiment of truth — we do so as one who trusts that the Gospel writers, who recorded His words and actions, are closer to the truth than we are from our vantage point, 2000 years later.
 This doesn’t equate the Gospel witnesses with Jesus Himself, but it places their accounts closer to the original source.
-In these accounts, it’s clear that Jesus is depicted as the embodiment of God.
-To listen to and observe these depictions then, is to encounter God’s personality, actions, and message.
-Through Jesus, we begin to gain some insight into God’s perspective on reality.
-However, this doesn’t mean we suddenly possess God’s “bird’s eye view” or become objective.
-We remain subjective creatures.
-Yet what we do gain is a subjective-yet-genuine understanding of our place, purpose, and value in the cosmos— discovered vicariously through our relationship with the Incarnate God as bracketed in scripture and experienced in our encounters with Jesus Himself.
-This ‘knowing’ is relational, acknowledging the reality of the Other (God) as truly Other, while recognising that our access to this reality, though limited, can grow closer between the knower and the known.
+In these accounts, it’s clear that Jesus is depicted as the embodiment of God, reflecting the reality of the Father.
+To listen to and observe these depictions, then, is to encounter the Triune God’s personality, actions, and message.

 In this way, the incarnation of God in Jesus offers us both humility and confidence.
-Humility, because as subjective creatures, we cannot fully understand Jesus.
-Yet confidence, because through Jesus’ life, words and close proximity, we are granted a vicarious understanding of humanity from a divine perspective.
-The fullness of God is revealed in Jesus, but I wouldn’t claim to plumb the depths of that infinite fullness.
-Likewise, whatever we discover about Jesus in our personal relationship with Him cannot contradict what is made clear in Jesus’ life and teaching as seen in the gospels.
-There may be more to know, but it doesn’t supersede what we already see in Jesus.

-When it comes to topics Jesus spoke on, some topics allow for more metaphysical speculation than others.
+Humility, because as subjective creatures we cannot fully comprehend Jesus.
+Yet confidence, because through Jesus’ life, words, and close proximity, we are granted a vicarious understanding of humanity from a divine perspective.
+So whilst fullness of God the Father is revealed in Jesus, this does not imply that we have plumbed the depths of that infinite fullness.
+Likewise, whatever we discover about Jesus through personal relationship with Him cannot contradict what is made clear in his life and teaching as presented in the Gospels.
+There may be more to know, but it does not supersede what we already see in Jesus.
+So, when it comes to topics Jesus spoke on, some topics allow for more metaphysical speculation than others.
 The gulf between our time and Jesus’ time, and the limited details Jesus provided on certain issues, requires us to tread carefully.
 As a rule, the less concrete and grounded a metaphysical claim is, the more flexible we can be in our thinking; conversely, the more concrete and grounded a claim is, the less flexible we can be.
 For example, eschatology.
 Jesus affirms a belief in resurrection and judgment and in His own bodily resurrection, accession, and promised return – this offers us a concrete and grounded truth about the future – there will be a resurrection, judgement, and a New Creation.
 Yet where there might be appropriate speculation are on things He didn’t touch on.
 For example, He doesn’t delve into the specifics of what this new cosmos—particularly if there are aliens or the implications for the New Creation if we become a multi-planetary species.
 On this, we have more room for speculation.
 Another is demonology.
 Jesus clearly speaks on and interacts directly with an evil being called the Devil & Demons, but He offers no detailed explanation of their origins or exact nature.
 Here, we might cautiously speculate about the origins of the Devil and demons, without being too dogmatic about knowing exactly what the Devil is like, yet all the while affirming the reality of a personified evil called the Devil as part of Jesus’ worldview.

 3. Jesus, who is the Truth, also truthfully informs us how to be informed by Scripture in forming theology